TitleAssociate Professor of Communication and Media Arts

 Professor Hunt teaches classes in media theory and production.
 Hunt brings over 20 years of award winning documentary experience as a producer and director whose work focuses on topics as broad as gender and sexuality, prison reform, aging, and environmental sustainability.
 His work has broadcast on PBS, ABC, Netflix, Logo, Hulu, and WEtv and screened at film festivals all over the world.
 His work has been funded by the MacArthur Foundation, Viacom, Robeson Fund, Phillips Foundation, Corporation for Public Broadcasting, Subaru, CitiBank, Soros Foundation, and the NEH.
 Past documentary work has been awarded several Telly Awards, the Cine Golden Eagle Award, Gracie Allen Award given by American Women in Radio and TV, National Association of Education’s Media Award, and nominated for multiple Emmys.
-Hunt is a Soros Media Fellow and works on the programming team at the Tribeca Film Festival.
+Hunt is a Soros Media Fellow and works as a programmer at the Tribeca Film Festival.

-B.A, Communication Arts / English, Westfield State College
+BA, Communication Arts / English, Westfield State College